segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

 ## Frequently Asked Questions

-**Note:** Check out my companion post to this one, [On the Nature of Artificial Intelligence in Tech Careers](https://segunakinyemi.com/blog/ai-in-tech-careers/), for tech career advice that specifically hones in on the impact AI is having on the field.
+**Note:** Check out my companion, [On the Nature of Artificial Intelligence in Tech Careers](https://segunakinyemi.com/blog/ai-in-tech-careers/), for tech career advice that specifically hones in on the impact AI is having on the field.
 {: .notice--info}

 Here are some questions I hear a lot from students or job seekers interested in tech careers.